whipowill/d2r-mod-reformed/README.md

 I couldn't get these ideas work:

-- Light beams for unique and set items
+- Light beams on drop for unique and set items

 ## Keyboard Macros